Tiger Woods: Recovery from back operation not as fast as I'd like - 'I still want to make another comeback'

 "You can't really do much with a disc replacement, now we have the OK to start cranking it up in the gym and start strengthening."

-Asked why - at his age with his injury history - he wanted to make yet another comeback, Woods, who is tournament host for this week's Hero World Challenge in the Bahamas, added: "My passion to just play, I haven't done that in a long time and it's been a tough year.
+Asked why - at his age with his injury history - he wanted to make yet another comeback, Woods, who hosts the Hero World Challenge in the Bahamas, added: "My passion to just play, I haven't done that in a long time and it's been a tough year.

 "I've had to sit on the sidelines for a number of months of this year and the end of last year.
 I'd like to come back to just playing golf again."